Home > Biography > Guy

 This band debuted (minus Julie King), at the Classic Rock Society's Tribute to Rob Leighton concert in June 2008.

-Steve Dundon, who has featured on a number of Manning albums, (on loan from his own band Molly Bloom), agreed to formerly join up and to complete the fantastic 8 piece band line-up!
+Steve Dundon, who has featured on all the latter Manning albums, (on loan from his own band Molly Bloom), agreed to formerly join up and to complete the fantastic 8 piece band line-up!

-The Manning band performs in two varieties, ELEKTRIK (the full 8 piece symphonic rock band) and AKOUSTIK (a cut down more simple and 'unplugged' version).
+The Manning band performs in two varieties, ELEKTRIK (the full symphonic rock band) and AKOUSTIK (a cut down more simple and 'unplugged' version).

 These band incarnations play differing sets of Guy Manning's material...well, there IS a lot to choose from!